kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(a\) *Adjudications to which these rules apply.* These rules apply to the following adjudications:

-\(1\) A civil penalty action in which the respondent has requested a hearing under §406.9.
+\(1\) A civil penalty action in which the respondent has requested a hearing under [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.9   Civil penalties.|§406.9]].

 \(2\) \[Reserved\]